 Skip to main content

-How to clean your dog’s ears: A step-by-step guide every pet parent should read
+How to clean your dog’s ears: A step-by-step guide every pet parent needs

 Clean your dog's ears in 9 practical, simple steps

-Your pup’s ears may be one of your favorite parts about them.
-They perk up when you walk into the room, and they somehow always seem to hear you open your refrigerator no matter how quiet you try to remain.
-Knowing how to clean a dog’s ears should be required learning for pet parents.
+You're certainly not alone if your pup’s ears are one of your favorite parts about them.
+They can be super soft to the touch, they perk up when you walk into the room, and they somehow always hear you open your refrigerator no matter how quietly you do it.
+These are just a few reasons why knowing how to clean a dog’s ears should be required learning for pet parents.

 Yet, often, it’s not.
-When we take home our pets, we sometimes have pamphlets on feeding, toys, and vaccinations.
-Don’t get us wrong.
-Those are all important things to know.
-However, cleaning a dog’s ears is a way to keep your pup healthy, happy, and irritant-free.
+When we take home our pets, we sometimes have pamphlets on feeding, playing with toys, and keeping up with vaccinations.
+Don’t get us wrong--those are all important things to know.
+However, cleaning a dog’s ears is an important part of maintaining your pup's health that's not often talked about.

 Since you may not have gone home with an instruction manual on how to clean a dog’s ears, we dug up some information for you.
 Here’s what to know about ear cleaning in dogs.